Docs

 • Name arbitrary addresses with randomAddress("name") or net.registerAddress(...).

-• Label undeployed or dynamically-created contracts with net.registerCodeCell(...).
+• Label not deployed or dynamically-created contracts with net.registerCodeCell(...).

 • Use matcher failures as a focused debugger: when expect(txs).toHaveSuccessfulTx({...}) fails, Acton prints the same trace tree plus the exact search parameters that were not matched.

-• Re-run with acton test --show-bodies when you want decoded message fields in the terminal tree.
+• Rerun with acton test --show-bodies to print decoded message fields in the terminal tree.

-• Re-run with acton test --backtrace full when you need source locations for compute/action failures.
+• Rerun with acton test --backtrace full for source locations on compute or action failures.

-• Switch to acton test --ui when the tree is too large and you need clickable transactions, fee tables, or grouped logs.
+• Switch to acton test --ui when the tree is too large for clickable transactions, fee tables, or grouped logs.

 Last updated on